1coderookie/KobraGoNeoInsights/docs/hardware/mainboard.md

 ---

 ## MOD: Other Boards
-It's possible to replace the stock mainboard with a different type of board, like one from BigTreeTech (SKR) or whatever.
-You just have to pay attention that it provides 24V DC as well.
-Depending on the type of the board, you might have to use a different ABL sensor and (most likely) a different type of control unit as well though.
+It's possible to replace the stock mainboard with a different type of board, like e.g. a board from BigTreeTech (BTT).
+You just have to pay attention that it uses and provides 24V DC as well, as the PSU and the components like the fans etc. are running on 24V.
+Depending on the type of the board, you might have to use a different ABL sensor (and most likely a different type of control unit as well though, but I assume you'll run Klipper on it then anyway).

-However, as nobody reached out to me yet with a description of different boards being used, I can't give you any further information at this point.
+---

+### BTT SKR Pico
+Reddit user [sutabi](https://www.reddit.com/user/sutabi/) uses a BTT SKR Pico in his **Go**.
+You can find his post about it here: [Anycubic Kobra Go - BTT SKR Pico](https://www.reddit.com/r/anycubic/comments/13xozgu/anycubic_kobra_go_btt_skr_pico/).
+He also offers his `printer.cfg` for the Pico in my [Klipper4KobraGoNeo repository](https://github.com/1coderookie/Klipper4KobraGoNeo) - many thanks for that!

+---

+### BTT Manta M4P + CB1
+Reddit user [Jurai_Probs](https://www.reddit.com/user/Jurai_Props/) uses a BTT Manta MP4 + CB1 in his **Go**.
+You can find his post about it here: [Kobra Go Klipper](https://www.reddit.com/r/anycubic/comments/14zf6m6/kobra_go_klipper/).